danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 - **Describe** how does/do your game/game objects work?
 - **Describe** how you program the objects and their related attributes, and the methods in your game.
 - Draw upon the assigned reading, **what** are the characteristics of object-oriented programming and the wider implications of abstraction?
-- **Connect** your game project to a wider cultural context, and think of an example to describe how complex details and operations are being **abstracted**?
+- **Connect** your game project to a wider cultural context, and think of an example to describe how complex details and operations are being "abstracted"?

 ## Required readings:
 - [p5.js examples - Objects](https://p5js.org/examples/objects-objects.html)